Crezalo/KigzagContractsV1/README.md

   - [x] Creator can choose managers and those managers will be given allowances.
 Using these allowances they can pay folks/employees, they hire, for specific task either on Pay Per Task basis or monthly salaries.
 Managers can transfer from their allowances to the employee's allowance value.
   - [x] 4 types of proposals
     - [x] Airdrops, before CreatorToken launch as it is, after launch with voting and approval
-    - [x] FLO proposals to increase size of market to ensure greater liquidity in Pair contract
+    - [x] Further LIquidity Offering (FLO) proposals to increase size of market to ensure greater liquidity in Pair contract
     - [x] Allowances Proposals to decide amount allocated per manager.
 Single proposal can handle multiple managers' allowances.
     - [x] General Proposal will contain link to their DAO Forum's proposal page where detailed discussions can take place.
 Results of these proposals will be acted upon by community members in good faith.
   - [x] Token holders can vote for each of the proposal